 Sitting atop of the Springfield Armory Hellcat OSP, the Shield RMSw makes for a shootable, durable and waterproof red dot solution.
-The street price of the RMSw is right around $470, which places it solidly in the realm of other quality slide-mounted dots.
-The fact that the RMSw cowitnesses with the standard U-Dot sights that the Hellcat ships with (to learn more about the Hellcat’s U-Dot sights, click here) is a real bonus.
+The street price of the RMSw is right around $470, which places it solidly in the realm of other quality slide-mounted red dots for the Hellcat.
+The fact that the RMSw cowitnesses with the standard U-Dot sights that the Hellcat ships with is a real bonus.

 All said, I appreciate the qualities of Shield’s RMSw.
 It’s a worthy companion to the Hellcat as it is shootable, durable and — as the “w” denotes — waterproof.

 I’m only able to find one aspect of the RMSw that I dislike.
 I have been told that my testing and evaluation period is up on this loaner model and I need to return the sight.
 Instead, I wish it were mine for good.
 Oh well…